UDT-ITF/website/source/presentation/index.md

 { "viewingDirection": "left-to-right" }
 ```

+> I'm fascinated by this section and this is a notion that might well prove useful, but as it stands I'm not sure there's anything here for us.
 ##### behavior

 A set of user experience features that the publisher of the content would prefer the client to use when presenting the resource.
 This specification defines the values in the table below.
 Others may be defined externally as an [extension][prezi30-ldce].